 Running Your Furnace or Water Heater without Electricity

 Toronto and the Greater Toronto area were hit hard with an ice storm late in 2013.
 The weight of all the ice snapped branches and brought down trees which in turn took down the hydro to hundreds of thousands of homes.
 Some home owners were without hydro for several days and experienced plummeting temperatures.
 These same issues were experienced by Millions during the cold snap of 2020 throughout the USA, and especially Texas.

-Run Your Water Heater With No Electricity
+Running Your Water Heater With No Electricity

-Very much like a power vented system a tankless needs electricity to run the fan that moves the exhaust gases produced during the combustion of propane or natural gas.
+Very much like a power vented system above a tankless needs electricity to run the fan that moves the exhaust gases out of your home produced during the combustion of propane or natural gas.
 Just like above its good to put your tankless on a surge protector and I would recommend buying the largest battery backup you can as a tankless can consume a bit more power than a power vented water heater.

 How to get your Water Heater Running During a Power Outage

 This is easy; visit Costco, Best Buy, or you can even purchase off Amazon here.
 Look for a battery backup system that is sold for computer or home electronic systems.
 At our house we purchased the largest system offered at Costco for $199.
 It simply plugs into the wall and charges itself with its built in smart meter and automatically kick on as soon as the power drops.
 We have since upgraded this system now, we purchased a bigger version off Amazon, it was $259 at time of purchase.

 Depending on the size of the battery backup you purchase your water heater could run for several days during a power failure.
 Of course this depends on you either having municipal water or some type of backup power for your pump if you are on a well in the country.